The Lie of Certainty

 Then

-say the words you were taught strong people never say,
+say the words you were taught strong people who are certain of their beliefs and identity never say,

 “I don’t know.”